nicholy/CMPT276-Project/ProductDocument.md

 ### Communication Tool/Techniques
     Communication tools we will use outside of school would consist of Facebook Messenger, or Skype.

-### Details of Software Methology
+### Details of Software Methodology

-    Memebrs are expected to follow an incremental development model while working on the project, where the project will be divided into smaller releases.
+    Members are expected to follow an incremental development model while working on the project, where the project will be divided into smaller releases.

 ### Testing and Quality Assurance Tools

     Tools we will use for testing and assuring the quality would consist of Javascript Sandbox and a manual code in a separate Javascript file.
 (Build up with each release)
 ### Main Implementation Language/ Software Repository
     Main implementation language would be Javascript and all code would be stored using GitHub.